Redfern Ocean Development

 ---

-I keep thinking about a block in north Avalon where the zone boundary runs right through the middle of the street — one side VE, one side AE, houses built in the same decade, same style, same lot dimensions.
+It's not unusual for a zone boundary to run right through the middle of a block in north Avalon — one side VE, one side AE, houses built in the same decade, same style, same lot dimensions.
 The insurance costs aren't the same.
 The rebuild costs aren't the same.
 And in a lot of cases, the owners on both sides don't know which side of that line they're on.

-If you're trying to figure out what your Seven Mile Island property's flood designation means for a sale or redevelopment decision, we're happy to talk through it.
-Reach out to Redfern Ocean Development here.
+Redfern Ocean Development buys older homes and lots as-is on Seven Mile Island.
+If you're trying to figure out what your property's flood designation means for a sale or redevelopment decision, reach out here.

 For a grounded conversation about what these insights mean for your property — no pressure, no obligation.